carrie7490/USDA-Forest-Service-Experimental-Forests-Soils/README.md

 Three R programs were used for each of the 19 forests.

 1) C_N.R was used to calculate the carbon and nitrogen levels of each soil series within the forest.
-Carbon and nitrogen levels were reported by depth so each depth was added together to get a total sum for the soil series, the sum was then multiplied by the area of the soil series within the experimental forest to give megagrams per hectare.
+C and N levels were reported in megagrams (Mg) per hectare (ha) by depth.
+C and N levels for each depth were added together to get a total Mg/ha sum for each soil series.
+The C and N sums were then multiplied by the area of the soil series in the experimental forest resulting in total C and N in megagrams.

+                Mg/ha * ha = Mg

 2) CNgraph.R was used to plot the carbon and nitrogen levels by depth of the 4-6 main soil series within each forest.